Creative-Emporium/BuildNanoGPT-Plus/README.md

 This repo is mainly a refactored, modularized, and extended version of the original [BuildNanoGPT](https://github.com/karpathy/build-nanogpt).
 The BuildNanoGPT project together with [Andrej's step by step video](https://www.youtube.com/watch?v=l8pRSuU81PU) is one of the best learning material even for deep learning researchers.
 I learned a lot from it.
 The problem with the original project is that it is not modularized and is not convenient for some follow-up usages and test.
 So I decided to refactor it and extend it to make it more modular and more easily used and experimented with.

 I include model implementations other than just gpt-2.
 Currently, I added the implementations of Llama, which is done by [hengjiUSTC's learn-llm](https://github.com/hengjiUSTC/learn-llm) with small modifications.
+Well, that implementation seems quite like partially copied the implementation in transformers.
 I will add more models in the future.

 Below is a list of what have been done in this project: